djc6460/sentiment/README.md

 # Full brainpower
 Add/Steal a status system to put icons over tokens.
+Add a token image management system that supports automatic overlays when locking in a swing, add a token image tab to the sheet for one click changes as well.
 Clean up all the unused code from boilerplate, and organize the mess.
+Create a base implimented automatic/manual token image swapper.